salvaft/python-monorepo-starter/README.md

 Using implicit namespaces.

 ## Usage
-To avoid messing with relative imports and namespaces to work properly, install each package (here we use editable mode).
+To avoid messing with relative imports and `PYTHONPATH`, install each package (here we use editable mode).

 ```bash
 cd package1